NikkyAI/voodoo-pack/README.md

 - http://optifine.net/adloadx?f=OptiFine_1.10.2_HD_U_D2.jar
 ```

-the target must serve the filename with a Content-Disposition Header for now or `file_name_on_disk` is specified
+~~the target must serve the filename with a Content-Disposition Header for now or~~ `file_name` is specified or filename is parsed from url

 keys: